smartdevicelink/sdl_evolution/proposals/0234-proxy-rpc-generation.md

     The submodule reference was updated with more recent parser scripts but the generator scripts are not updated

+13. Python 2 support ends in 2020.
+Therfore, all python scripts should be developed for Python 3.
+This includes scripts from the InterfaceBuilder that will be refactored.

 ### Command-line switches

 The command-line switches of all generator scripts should be identical.
 Following list of command-line switches is proposed: